CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/cloud-resources.md

 ### SSH to Cloud VM Resources and Manual Update

-In this scenario, you log into your cloud VM and perform all needed actions manually.
-This approach does not scale well, is not effective enough as different users may configure cloud VM resources in different ways resulting sometimes in different resource behavior.
+In this scenario, you log into your cloud VM and perform all required actions manually.
+This approach does not scale well –⁠ it is not effective enough as different users may configure cloud VM resources in different ways sometimes resulting in different resource behavior.

 ### Automated Work Transfer and Synchronization With Docker (Or Podman)

 There are automation tools that may help you to ease your cloud usage:

-* ansible and/or terraform
+* Ansible and/or Terraform
-* container runtime engine (docker, podman, ...)
+* container runtime engine (Docker, Podman, ...)

 Ansible is a cloud automation tool that helps you with: